 - Ph.D. or equivalent degree in the humanities, history, or associated discipline from a recognized institution of higher learning.
 When a candidate has completed all of the requirements for a degree, but the degree has not yet been formally conferred, the candidate may present evidence of completion of the degree, together with a statement of the date on which the degree is to be conferred.
 If the degree is not conferred by the projected date, the postdoctoral appointment shall be terminated.

-- Two letters of recommendation from faculty members or other appropriate source.
-The recommenders can include a pre-selected Yale faculty mentor if one exists, but otherwise they do not have to be affiliated with Yale.
+- Two letters of recommendation from faculty members or other appropriate sources.
+The recommenders do not have to be affiliated with Yale.

 - Curriculum vitae.

-Administrative questions about the application process should be directed to the Director of the DHLab, Peter Leonard.
+Administrative questions about the application process should be emailed to the Director of the DHLab, Peter Leonard.

-- Quality of the research proposal and the intellectual significance for the field of scholarship of the applicant.
+- Quality of the research proposal and the intellectual significance for the applicant's field of scholarship

 - Demonstrated experience with and interest in digital humanities projects, methods, approaches, theories, and/or methodologies